reillypascal/personalsite-ssg/pages/digital-garden/tutorials/how-to-set-up-webmentions.md

 ---
-title: How to Receive, Parse & Display Webmentions with 11ty & Webmention.io
+title: How to Set Up, Parse, and Display Webmentions
 description:
 fedi_url:
   -